 The quest to find a flat in London is an involved process and with all the different types of properties, ways you can rent, ways to search for accommodation, knowing what to look for and figuring out the rules, it can get confusing.
 I know just how overwhelming this can be when you are new to the UK.
 Rental properties are snapped up quickly.
 If you are an expat, you can have a disadvantage with the lack of credit score and UK based references.
 Those from the UK will find it easier to find a flat.

 To save you having to wade through the tricks and pitfalls of the game I am going to give you the best resource for finding a flat in London.
-The guide to finding a flat in London covers the key things you should know when searching for a flat including:
+This guide to finding a flat in London covers the key things you should know when searching for a flat including:

 - When to start flat hunting